LeeTeng2001/go-nes-emulator/README.md

   - The last 2 rows is 32 * 2 bytes = 64, so we can split up the nametable into 8x8 region and each attribute defines the color palette to use.
 Each region can be further divde into 2x2 sub-region, each sub-region pallette is controlled by 2 bits in single atrribute byte
   - Render cycle diagram: https://www.nesdev.org/w/images/default/4/4f/Ppu.svg, when rendering current tile prepare for next one during different cycle
 - Loopy rendering (widely used in NES emulator), he's the guy that define a convinient way for us to setup this rendering pipeline in emulator
+- Input control, it's relatively simple, NES only has 8 buttons (which can map to single byte): https://www.nesdev.org/wiki/Input_devices
+  - It's a parallel write, serial read operation.
+The controller is memory mapped at cpu bus.
+  - Write to $4016 or %4017 to capture snapshot of controller (1/2) state
+  - Read polled data one bit at a time from $4016 or $4017 starting from MSB
+  - Supports two controller

 # Running this project